Finding What You Need in PDFs¶

 <ElementCollection[TextElement](count=44)>

-# Find red text (using approximate color match)
+# Find red text in this PDF

 red_text = page.find_all('text[color~=red]')